 What happens if the caesarean cannot proceed

 This is rare, but if something changes and a vaginal birth becomes the recommendation, your birth plan should note your preferences for that scenario too.
 Would you want an epidural?
 Do you have any preferences about monitoring or positions?
 Even a brief note gives your team something to work with.
+If you have had a caesarean before and are preparing for a vaginal birth this time, our VBAC birth plan guide covers both pathways in one document.

 Anything else for your surgical team